Upgrade Tableau Desktop and Tableau Prep Builder

 Downloadsfolder doesn't exist, the installers are downloaded to the

-For information about new features added in recent release upgrades, see What’s New in Tableau Desktop(Link opens in a new window) or What's New in Tableau Prep Builder(Link opens in a new window) in the Tableau and Tableau Prep Builder Help.
-For information about security issue resolutions, bug fixes and other details in a release for all Tableau products, see the Product Downloads and Release Notes(Link opens in a new window) page.
+For information about new features added in recent release upgrades, see the Release Navigator.
+For information about security issue resolutions, bug fixes and other details in a release for all Tableau products, see the Known Issues page.

 When you upgrade to a new release version of Tableau Desktop, bookmarks, workbooks and data sources that you were working with (that is, that are in the local Tableau repository on your computer) are still available in the new version.
 For information about the Tableau repository, see Files and Folders(Link opens in a new window) in the Tableau Help.
 Any recent workbooks, your recent connections list and any customisations that your organisation has made to the discover pane are automatically imported when you launch your new version of Tableau Desktop.

 After you open and save a workbook or data source with the upgraded version of Tableau Desktop, you can no longer open it with older versions.
 Instead you would need to downgrade the workbook to open it.

 Note: If you've been participating in the Tableau Software Beta programme, you also have a beta version of the Tableau repository.
 The beta repository will still exist after you install the new major version, but Tableau Desktop will no longer use it.
 To make your beta workbooks accessible in the new release version, copy the workbooks from the beta repository to your new repository.